Search for suspect in shooting of 2 Minnesota lawmakers leads to one of his vehicles in rural area

-MINNEAPOLIS — (AP) — The search for the man wanted in the shootings of two Democratic Minnesota lawmakers led to the discovery Sunday of a vehicle authorities believed he was using in a rural area outside Minneapolis as residents on edge struggled to make sense of the brazen political violence.
+BELLE PLAINE, Minn.. — (AP) — Authorities searched a vehicle on a rural road outside Minneapolis on Sunday that they believe had been used by the man wanted in the shootings of two Democratic lawmakers, as a state on edge struggled to make sense of the brazen political violence that left one leader dead.

 Former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home early Saturday.
 Sen. John Hoffman and his wife, Yvette, were injured at their Champlin home, about 9 miles (about 15 kilometers) away.

+More than 24 hours after authorities first confronted him outside Hortman's home, Boelter was still on the loose after fleeing on foot.
+The FBI issued a reward of up to $50,000 for information leading to his arrest and conviction.
+They circulated a photo taken Saturday of Boelter wearing a tan cowboy hat and asked the public to report sightings.

-Near where they located the vehicle, investigators found a cowboy hat and were working to definitively determine whether it belongs to Boelter.
-Law enforcement officers were searching the area, including nearby homes, the officials said.
+Investigators found a cowboy hat near the vehicle and were working to determine whether it belongs to Boelter.
+Law enforcement officers were searching the area, including nearby homes.
 The officials could not discuss details of the ongoing investigation and spoke to The Associated Press on condition of anonymity.

+The search was happening in rural Sibley County, roughly 50 miles (80 kilometers) southwest of Minneapolis, where Boelter had a home with his wife and five children.
+Residents in the area received an emergency alert about the located vehicle that warned them to lock their doors and cars.

+A crowd of officers were seen congregated on a dirt road near an abandoned dark sedan believed to have been used by Boelter.
+Doors on both sides of the car were splayed open, with discarded items scattered near the vehicle.
+Some officers broke off and walked into a wooded area off the road.

 The shootings come as political leaders nationwide have been attacked, harassed and intimidated amid deep political divisions.
 Lawmakers said they were disturbed by the attacks as Twin Cities residents mourned.